siseko-D/Siyamthanda-Portfolio/README.md

 ## 🚀 About Me

-I'm a Junior Full Stack Developer combining infrastructure mindset with modern development skills.
+I'm a Full Stack Developer combining infrastructure mindset with modern development skills.
 I build responsive frontends using Angular, TypeScript, HTML, and CSS, while expanding into backend development with .NET and ASP.NET Core to create complete, end-to-end web solutions.

 My background managing Microsoft Azure environments means I think about deployment, scalability, and security from day one of every project.
 I'm a lifelong learner who thrives in collaborative teams, approaching every problem with patience, curiosity, and a drive to find the best solution.